 Any work specifically and solely for the feature should be done on the agreed branch, but it's important that normal defect fixes and enhancements to unrelated features should continue to be worked on via

-master: i.e. working on a dev's own fork for a short period (hours/days) and merged back to
+main: i.e. working on a dev's own fork for a short period (hours/days) and merged back to

 This helps other developers working on the project, and reduces the complexity of subsequent merges from the feature branch.

 The team working on the feature will need to arrange / agree their own builds for testing / deployment.

 We do not release from a feature branch.
 All release branches are made from